MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 data: 'Hello, world: 25'
 ```

-The above publisher node is very simple and looks exactly how we impelent nodes in ROS1.
+The publisher node above is very simple and looks exactly how we historically impelented nodes in ROS1.
 But ROS2 provides more powerful API functions and also places a greater emphasis on object-oriented programming.
-So let's create another publisher but in a more OOP way and using the timer functions of the ROS2 API.
-The other important API function is `rclpy.spin(node)` which keeps the node running until we don't force quit it with `ctrl+c`.
+So let's create another publisher in a more OOP way and using the timer functions (`create_timer()`) of the ROS2 API.
+The other important API function is `rclpy.spin(node)` which keeps the node running until we don't quit it with `ctrl+c` in the terminal.

 ```python
 #!/usr/bin/env python3